What is Cloudy Pad ?

 You may need to increase quota to create the related instance type.
 If you get an error related to quota:

-- Go to AWS Services > search for Amazon Elastic Compute Cloud (Amazon EC2) and open it
+- Go to AWS EC2 quota console (or search for "Quota" in the AWS console and go to Amazon Elastic Compute Cloud (Amazon EC2) quota page)

-- Search for Running On-Demand G and VT instances (or the related instance type) and request a quota increase
+- For On-Demand instances: search for Running On-Demand G and VT instances (or the related instance type) and request a quota increase

 - Use a quota value according to the instance type you want to use.
 For example,